openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

   * `user_authentication` : OPTIONAL.
 String that asserts the security mechanism the key storage component uses to authenticate the End-User to authorize access to the private key from `keys`.
 This specification defines initial values in (#keyattestation-auth).
   * `apr` : OPTIONAL.
 String that asserts the resistance to a certain attack potential as described
   * `nonce`: OPTIONAL.
 String that represents a nonce provided by the Issuer to proof that a key attestation was freshly generated.

-todo: add optional `status` parameter
+  * `status`: OPTIONAL.
+JSON Object representing the supported revocation check mechanisms, such as the one defined in [status list]

 The Credential Issuer MUST validate that the JWT used as a proof is actually signed by a key identified in the JOSE Header.

-This is an example of a Wallet Instance Attestation:
+This is an example of a Key Attestation:

 ```json
 {